runtimeverification/kontrol/src/kontrol/kdist/hevm.md

 `hevm symbolic` searches for assertions violations, where an assertion violation is defined as either an execution of the invalid opcode (`0xfe`), or a revert with a message of the form `abi.encodeWithSelector('Panic(uint256)', errCode)` with `errCode` being one of the predefined Solidity assertion codes defined [here](https://docs.soliditylang.org/en/latest/control-structures.html#panic-via-assert-and-error-via-require) (by default, `hevm` ignores assertion violations that result from arithmetic overflow (`Panic(0x11)`).

+Notice that `hevm symbolic` does not fail with `revert` statements, nor with `require` clauses.
+Instead `require` clauses are used to impose assumptions, being the equivalent to `vm.assume`.

 Although `hevm symbolic` does not fail on `DSTest` assertions, for compatibility with `hevm test` and `Halmos`, we decided to check only user-defined solidity assertion violations and `DSTest` violations, in addition to the invalid opcode.

 ```k